 Now that we have explained what cloud computing is, we can list the main attributes of the technology.
 Many people think it is essentially the same as downloading files or regular internet, but it’s not.
 Here are five defining characteristics of cloud computing:

-- On-demand self-service: Users can access cloud computing services by their means when they want to without any assistance from the service provider.
+- On-demand self-service: Users can access computing services over the cloud by their means when they want to without any assistance from the service provider.

 - Broad network access: Users can access cloud computing services via any of the users’ preferred tools like laptops, desktops, and smartphones with internet connectivity.